AndrewKostandy/MLtoolkit/README.md

 -   compute\_mod\_results(): Computes performance metrics of a single caret model object across resamples.
 -   all\_mod\_results(): Computes performance metrics of multiple caret model objects across resamples.
--   plot\_mod\_results(): Produces a box plot with the performance metrics of multiple caret model objects across resamples.
+-   plot\_mod\_results(): Creates a box plot with the performance metrics of multiple caret model objects across resamples.
 -   get\_perc(): Gets the percentiles & the interquartile range of a dataframe's numeric columns.
 -   trunc\_df(): Truncates a dataframe's numeric columns using different methods.